ans-group/docs.ukfast.co.uk/source/network/load-balancers/common-changes.md

 ## Replacing an expired SSL certificate

 SSL certificates have expiry dates which once reached will start to show security errors to users visiting the website.
-You can easily replace your load balancers SSL certificates with a new one when they expire within MyUKFast.
+You can easily replace your load balancer's SSL certificates with a new one when they expire within MyUKFast.

 Firstly open the affected load balancer within [MyUKFast](https://my.ukfast.co.uk/load-balancers), then click on `Listeners` at the top of the overview screen.